 This certificate is an open enrollment program.
 No application is required and registration is available by clicking the course links below.
 Current students must register with their Georgetown NetID and password.
 New students must first create an account and password through the Student Portal prior to registration.
 After your account is created, you will receive a Georgetown NetID via email.
 When you have your Georgetown NetID and password, continue registration by clicking "Add to Cart" on the course registration page, logging in, and following the steps to complete checkout.
 Course registration is complete when payment is processed and you receive a confirmation email.

 Textbooks are estimated to cost between $750.00 and $1,000.00.
-Please review the Fall 2013 Textbook List.
 Students are also required to have a financial calculator.
 The approximate cost of a financial calculator is $80.00.

 Course materials will be distributed in digital format and accessible through Blackboard, Georgetown's learning management system.
 Students must have a laptop or tablet computer to access course materials.